decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-01-21-simple-payment.md

 4. **Liveness**: If an honest user holding a valid unspent token initiates a payment, the payment completes successfully.
 5. **Conservation of Value**: The number of valid unspent tokens in the system is invariant over time.

-Note that the No Double Spend holds since we require $2f+1$ signatures of nullification.
+Note that No Double Spend holds because any successful spend requires $2f+1$ signature shares for the new token, and any two such sets intersect in at least one honest server that records $PK_a$ and will not sign two conflicting spends of the same token.